 - While I’ve used unsalted butter in this buttercream, you can use salted butter instead if you prefer or don’t have unsalted on hand.

-- Italian meringue buttercream tints very well with good quality gel food coloring.
+- Meringue-based buttercream tints very well with good quality gel food coloring.
 I don’t recommend using liquid food coloring as it seems to create a speckled effect in the buttercream.

 - Add food flavoring to this Italian meringue buttercream for strawberry frosted cupcakes, lemon-flavored cupcakes, or peppermint flavored cupcakes.

-- Add some texture to this buttercream by including some shredded coconut.
+- Try some texture to this buttercream by including some shredded coconut.

 - Italian Meringue Frosting is by far the most shelf-stable of all buttercreams, but it still cannot sit out in warm temperatures.
 If the frosting becomes too soft for piping or spreading, place it in the refrigerator to firm up a bit.
 If refrigerated for long, you may need to beat the frosting again to smooth it out.